Daganev/continuouscoding.org/content/posts/1_continuous-features.md

 ---
 title: Continuous Features
 date: 2019-12-29T03:00:06.000Z
-description: >-
+type: portfolio
+category: ["continuous coding"]
-  At the highest level, everything worth working on is a feature.
-Plan them out, have a goal, determine the customer, define the story.
+description: "At the highest level, everything worth working on is a feature.
+Plan them out, have a goal, determine the customer, define the story."
+caption: "Features, Use Cases, Stories"
 tags:
   - agile
   - LEAN